Amsterdam/maps-seed/README.md

 We seed the following maps:

-    1 basis topografieen
+- 1 basis topografieen
-    2 luchtfotos
-    3 infrarood`

-1 basis topografieen are tiled using a MapProxy seed configuration that consumes from the Mapserver WMS and writes to a volume mount.
+    tiled using a MapProxy seed configuration that consumes from the Mapserver WMS and writes to a volume mount.
 The contents of this volume mount is then written to an objectstore.
-2 luchtfotos are tiled manually by adding TIF files and running shell scripts, then uploaded using rclone 3 infrarood follows the same procedure as 2
+- 2 luchtfotos tiled manually by adding TIF files and running shell scripts, then uploaded using rclone
+- 3 infrarood follows the same procedure as 2